What You Need to Know

 VDI is catching on at smaller clinics too.
 With VDI and thin clients, busy clinicians can seamlessly access their profiles as they move from room to room.
 Also, these facilities have smaller IT staffs and tend to keep their devices longer, making them good candidates for VDI.

 More than ever, health IT departments need to attain the cost savings, ease of management, and improved security VDI offers.

-PC Connection’s VDI, Server, and Network Assessments evaluate your client, server, storage, and networking needs to help you create the best plan for your environment, including what devices and applications to virtualize first.
+Our VDI, Server, and Network Assessments evaluate your client, server, storage, and networking needs to help you create the best plan for your environment, including what devices and applications to virtualize first.

-To learn more or to schedule an assessment, complete our Information Request Form, or contact your account manager: 1-800-395-8685.
+To learn more or to schedule an assessment, complete our Information Request Form, or contact your Account Manager: 1-800-395-8685.